qaiserfcc/portfolio.ai/memory-bank/activeContext.md

 - Ensure dashboard and upload controls work properly
 - Maintain organized task tracking with .progress folder system

+## AI Migration Context (Nov 25, 2025)

+- We completed a migration from GitHub Models API to Together AI for portfolio content generation.
+The system now supports multiple providers (Together AI by default) with a provider abstraction.
+- Current immediate focus: finish provider selection and CI integration, add support for Google Gemini provider (`GEMINI_API_KEY`), fix lint errors, and ensure safe default config when API keys are missing.
+- Next actionable item: configure a valid `TOGETHER_API_KEY` or `GEMINI_API_KEY` for dev & CI and implement automated tests that validate provider selection and fallback behavior.

 ## Current Blockers

 - Database connection not configured (invalid MongoDB URL in .env)